burstable-ai/burst/README.md

 * Python3
 * Docker version 19 or higher
 * A folder/project with a working `Dockerfile`
+* ssh keys
+* AWS or Google Cloud Services account and access keys

 # Installation

+### ssh keys:
+You must have a public/private ssh key pair, stored as ~/.ssh/id_rsa.pub and ~/.ssh/id_rsa.
+If you do not already have ssh keys, run ssh-keygen to generate them.

+    ssh-keygen -t rsa -b 4096

 ### recommended:
 set up a virtual environment